WarFox/cv/sources/cv.md

 ## Summary

-- Polyglot software engineer with more than 8 years experience
+- Polyglot software engineer with now focusing on Data Engineering and Clojure
-- Flexible in Java, Scala, Node.js, Python (and Ruby for Chef)
+- Previous experience in Java, Scala, Node.js, Python (and Ruby for Chef)
 - Machine learning and data pipeline projects using Apache Spark, AWS EMR, Azure HDInsights and Elasticsearch.
 - Language and platform agnostic approach for problem-solving with a focus on keeping it simple.